mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/readme.txt

 == Installation ==

-1. Upload the `smart-captcha-alternative-cloudflare-turnstile` folder to `/wp-content/plugins/`, or install via Plugins → Add New.
+1. Upload the `smart-cloudflare-turnstile` folder to `/wp-content/plugins/`, or install via Plugins → Add New.
 2. Activate "Smart CAPTCHA Alternative with Cloudflare Turnstile".
 3. Go to Settings → Smart CAPTCHA Alternative and enter your Cloudflare Turnstile Site & Secret keys.